Below is a list of each type of federal court followed by information about the history, function, and purpose of each.

 The overall caseload of the Supreme Court is large by historical standards; there were 8,255 cases on the docket for the 2002 term.
 The Supreme Court, however, has discretion to decide which cases merit its full attention.
 As a result, the number of cases argued before the Court has declined rather dramatically over the years.
 In the 2002 term only 84 cases were argued and 79 were disposed of in 71 signed opinions.

-: IIP Digital website: “History and Organization of the Federal Judicial System” (link not working as of 2017): http://iipdigital.usembassy.gov/st/english/publication/2008/05/20080522212957eaifas0.9853327.html#axzz47w7Cx0Fp
+: IIP Digital website: “History and Organization of the Federal Judicial System” (retrieved 2015): http://iipdigital.usembassy.gov/st/english/publication/2008/05/20080522212957eaifas0.9853327.html#axzz47w7Cx0Fp